AdobeDocs/experience-manager-cloud-service.pt-BR/help/forms/rule-editor.md

 * Validar o valor de um objeto
 * Executar funções para calcular o valor de um objeto
 * Chame um serviço de modelo de dados de formulário e execute uma operação
-* Definir a propriedade de um objeto
+* Definir propriedade de um objeto

 <!-- Rule editor replaces the scripting capabilities in [!DNL Experience Manager 6.1 Forms] and earlier releases.
 However, your existing scripts are preserved in the new rule editor.
 For more information about working with existing scripts in the rule editor, see [Impact of rule editor on existing scripts](rule-editor.md#p-impact-of-rule-editor-on-existing-scripts-p). -->